pocketfulofrage/nullboard/README.md

-This is a fork of https://github.com/apankrat/nullboard, with changed borrowed heavily from https://github.com/jcurtis4207/nullboard
+This is a fork of https://github.com/apankrat/nullboard, with changes borrowed heavily from https://github.com/jcurtis4207/nullboard

 # Nullboard